 I’ve enjoyed cooking ever since my sister showed me how to make gumbo.
-And my daughter Teagie loves to help me in the kitchen.
-Like most of our activities, the primary focus of our cooking together is the enjoyment of being together and the fun of making a tasty dinner.
+And my daughter loves to help me in the kitchen.
+As with most of our activities, the primary focus of our cooking together is the enjoyment of being together and the fun of making a tasty dinner.
 But, there is educational material to be found in the kitchen just like anywhere else.

-I suspect these are fairly obvious connections but I continue to be struck by several things in regard to young children and their learning.
+I suspect these are fairly obvious connections but I continue to be struck by several things regarding young children and their learning.

 KEVIN J. BROWNE